Laos Tour | Far North to Far South

 Overnight: Thakaek Transport: Minibus, Boat, Walk, Meals: B, L,

 A fascinating trip through the area’s awe-inspiring limestone landscape.
-The morning will include a hike where our guide will introduce you to traditional forest food and medicines collected by the local inhabitants; a walk around the serene Nong Thao Lake to discover local fishing techniques, stopping in rarely visited villages; and a visit to a secret 300-year-old cave temple.
+The morning will include a hike where our guide will introduce you to traditional forest food and medicines collected by the local inhabitants; a walk around the serene Nong Thao Lake to discover local fishing techniques and visits to a village and a secret 300-year-old cave temple.

 Overnight: Thakaek Transport: Minibus, Walk, Meals: B, L,

-Continue south along the Mekong Valley to another old river port, Pakse.
-Lunchtime arrival with the afternoon at leisure to explore the local markets and temples, try out a traditional Lao-style spa, or just relax and take in the views from the hotel’s roof-top cafe?
+Continue south along the Mekong Valley via Savannakhet, to another old river port, Pakse.
+Afternoon arrival with time at leisure to explore the local markets and temples, try out a traditional Lao-style spa, or just relax and take in the views from the hotel’s roof-top cafe?

-Overnight: Pakse Transport: Minibus, Walk, Meals: B, D,
+Overnight: Pakse Transport: Minibus, Walk, Meals: B, L, D,

 Tour some of the sites of the Boloven Plateau, home to numerous ethnic minorities and the centre of Lao’s coffee-growing industry.
 The day will include a visit to one of the area’s coffee plantations, a fascinating local market, and a chance to bathe in the spectacular Tad Yeuang Falls.